Case Name: Holmgren v. Sun Life and Health Insurance Company

-Claimant's Occupation / Job Position: Corporate Tax Director.
-Plaintiff’s job required a high cognitive ability, including critical thinking, decision-making, complex problem solving, processing information, evaluating information to determine compliance with standards, and high levels of concentration.
+Claimant’s Occupation / Job Position: Corporate Tax Director.
+The plaintiff’s job required a high cognitive ability, including critical thinking, decision-making, complex problem solving, processing information, evaluating information to determine compliance with standards, and high levels of concentration.

 Definition of Disability in the Plan/Policy: The Plan defines “Total Disability” as being, during the relevant elimination period and the following twenty-four months, “unable to perform” the Material and Substantial Duties of the Plan-holder’s Occupation due to Plan-holder’s Injury or Sickness.

 Other Key Definitions in the Plan/Policy: The Plan defined Plan-holder’s Occupation as “the usual and customary employment, business, trade, profession or vocation” that he or she performed as it is generally recognized in the national economy immediately prior to the first date that Total or Partial Disability began.
 The Plan defines “Material and Substantial Duties” as including, but not limited to, the essential tasks, functions, skills, or responsibilities required by employers for the performance of Plan-holder’s Occupation.
 The Plan further defines “Injury” and “Sickness” as “bodily impairment resulting directly from an accident and independently of all other causes” and “illness, disease or pregnancy,” respectively.

 Basis For Denial / Termination of Benefits: In a letter dated May 26, 2016, Sun Life denied plaintiff’s long term disability claim on the basis of their determination that “the medical evidence does not support [that] [plaintiff] would be precluded from performing the Material and Substantial Duties of [plaintiff’s] Occupation as a Tax Director.”